Ally - Accessibility tool

-What is Blackboard Ally?
+What is Ally?

 For example, students can choose to view content in HTML for improved reading on mobile phones, or as audio for learners who prefer to listen to content.
 Students with visual impairments can choose to view the content in audio or electronic braille alternative formats.

 Currently, Ally checks files in these formats: